v5ma/selfawarenetworks/00home.md

 The ground of being vs the concept of self in the imagined Rendering of the mind.

-Traveling, cyclic, oscillating, rotating brainwave waves
+Traveling, rippling, cycling, oscillating, scaling, and rotating brainwave waves

 Scale invariance, Magnification, inner displays.